Pepper Heat Levels Guide: Scoville Scale Comparison for Cooking

 Conclusion

-Understanding pepper names is more than just a fun fact—it’s a key to unlocking the full potential of your cooking.
-From the mild sweetness of a bell pepper to the blazing heat of a ghost pepper, each name tells a story of flavor, culture, and tradition.
+Understanding pepper names is more than just a fun fact—it's a key to unlocking the full potential of your cooking.
+From the mild sweetness of a bell pepper to the blazing heat of a Carolina Reaper, each name tells a story of flavor, culture, and tradition.
 Whether you're a professional chef or a home cook, knowing the right pepper for the right dish can elevate your meals to new heights.

 So next time you reach for a pepper, take a moment to think about its name and what it brings to the table.
 You might just discover a new favorite ingredient—or a whole new way to enjoy your food.